Cities on Flame with Rock and Roll

 "Cities on Flame with Rock and Roll" is the debut single by American hard rock band Blue Öyster Cult from their eponymous debut album Blue Öyster Cult.
-Despite not charting, it has become a staple at concerts, and is regarded as one of their most famous songs (featured on their greatest hits album).
+Despite not charting, it has become a staple in the band's live show.
 Its demo is credited with getting the band signed with Columbia Records.
-Lead vocals were performed by their drummer, Albert Bouchard.
-The lyrics of the song describe the devastation of a nuclear war with metaphors likening the destruction to rock and roll music.
+Lead vocals were performed by drummer Albert Bouchard.
+The lyrics describe the devastation of nuclear war with metaphors likening the destruction to rock and roll music.

 Cash Box called it a "hard driving, heavy metal rocker will be immediately attractive to both AM and FMers looking to put some life into their playlists."

-The song was further brought to prominence when it was featured in Guitar Hero III: Legends of Rock.
-It was also featured on the soundtrack of That '70s Show.